TeachingMaterial/ELEE1149_Exercises/content/Lab_3/Lab_3.md

 You can also click on the links for each model to get more information about it.

-In your tutorial handbook, draw a table to compare the different models presented in the tutorial with the following columns: model name, brief model description, what type of software development is the model good to be used for.
+Draw a table to compare the different models presented in the tutorial with the following columns: model name, brief model description, what type of software development is the model good to be used for.